 The Commission has not received any dedicated funding for Transportation, Health Facilities, Housing, Sanitation, Work Force Development or General Economic Development projects for several years.
 A brief overview of these “legacy” programs is presented below.

 The Denali Commission’s Transportation Program was originally created in 2005 as part of the Safe Accountable Flexible Efficient Transportation Equity Act: A Legacy for Users (SAFETEA-LU) legislation and accompanying amendments to the Denali Commission Act of 1998.
 The program included two major components, rural roads and waterfront development.

-The roads portion of the program targeted basic road (including local board road) improvement projects that connected rural communities to one another and the state highway system, and opportunities to enhance rural economic development.
-The waterfront portion of the program addressed port, harbor, barge landings and other rural waterfront needs.
-The Commission’s Transportation Advisory Committee (TAC) is the body that advised the Federal Co-Chair on transportation needs in rural Alaska and ranked project submissions.
+The roads portion of the program targets basic road (including local board road) improvement projects that connect rural communities to one another and the state highway system, and opportunities to enhance rural economic development.
+The waterfront portion of the program addresses port, harbor, barge landings and other rural waterfront needs.
+The Commission’s Transportation Advisory Committee (TAC) is the body that advises the Federal Co-Chair on transportation needs in rural Alaska and evaluates project applications.

 Congress amended the Denali Commission Act in 1999 to provide for the planning, design, construction and equipping of health facilities.
 From 2001 thru 2010 the Commission received approximately $327 million for the program from various sources, primarily the US Department of Health and Human Services.
 The bulk of these funds were used to construct 170 primary care clinics throughout rural Alaska.
 Program funds were also used to support the new hospital projects in Nome and Barrow, behavioral health facilities, and rural Emergency Medical Services.